Beer Brats on the Grill is Like Sunday in Wisconsin

 Why Are They Called Beer Brats?

-Prior to browning on the grill, broiled or pan-fried (grilling is best) they are precooked by simmering or steaming in beer.
+Prior to browning the bratwurst on the grill, broiled or pan-fried they are precooked by simmering or steaming in beer.
 By simmering the brats in beer, you can be confident that the pork is 100% cooked and safe to eat prior to grilling.
-And once they are on a hot grill, they brown very quickly, making them a great party food.
+Once they are on a hot grill, they brown very quickly, making them a great party food.

 Please Don’t Boil Brats